Vikas-Eranki/DM--Smartphone-Usage-and-app-trends/docs/Data-Preprocessing-Plan.md

 ---
 #  **Data Preprocessing Plan – Smartphone Usage & App Trends**

-This document outlines the complete data preprocessing pipeline for analyzing the **Google Play Store dataset** as part of the *Smartphone Usage and App Trends* project.
+This document outlines the complete data preprocessing pipeline for analyzing the **Google Play Store dataset** as part of our *Smartphone Usage and App Trends* project.
 ---

 ## **1. Objective**